loafey/master-thesis/Slut/4.0 - Compilation/main.typ

   - And a few more ...
 ]

-We also define how memory is alignmend, and how values are pushed on stacks in order to keep them aligned.
+We also define how memory is alignment, and how values are pushed on stacks in order to keep them aligned.